toroidal-code/cppspec/index.md

 Lambdas are passed to functions (such as `context` and `it`) in order to build an execution tree at runtime.
 A formatter object visits each node when the tests are run and prints the status of the tests and any errors.

-## I'm getting really long errors.
+## I'm getting really long compiler errors.
 What's going on?

-Due to how the library is constructed with both templates and auto-type lambdas, error messages from the compiler can be difficult to understand.
-Errors also tend to cascade and make the enclosing objects also fail, further obfuscating what's actually going wrong.
+Due to how the library is constructed with both templates and type-deduced (auto) lambdas, error messages from the compiler can be difficult to understand.
+Errors also tend to cascade and make the structures above the problem code also fail to compile, further obfuscating what's actually going wrong.

 Usually, the only information you want is the actual error, not all of the template substitution notes.
 You can reduce the template backtrace by using the flag `-ftemplate-backtrace-limit=1` when compiling with GCC and Clang.